 - Classification: Assign a classification to the schedule that can be used to more effectively search for it.
 Available classification terms are derived from the Eagle I Resource Ontology Set.

-- Customer Instructions: Instructions entered here will be displayed to the customer at the top of the Reservation Details page.
+- Customer Instructions for Reservation Details: Instructions entered here will be displayed to the customer at the top of the Reservation Details page.
 For more information about the Reservation Details page, please refer to the Schedule Equipment article.

 Multiple instances allows cores to create multiple calendars for resources within a single calendar interface.
 Users can then view all calendars at one time to schedule on the available resource.
 NOTE: The same calendar pricing and restrictions will apply to each instance.
 For example, if you have multiple PCR machines, you could enter each PCR machine as a separate row within the 'Configure Multiple Instances' section with the names "PCR 1", "PCR 2", "PCR3".